 Completion of homework is essential to the academic success of students in the MS/HS.
 Students who accurately complete and turn in assignments when due place themselves in a position to succeed.
 Students will be expected to turn in assignments when due.
 Missed work will need to be completed in a timely fashion.
 Teachers will allow 2 days for work completion for every day missed, up to a maximum of 6 days for full credit.
 Partial credit will be assigned for work that exceeds this timeline, dropping by 10% for each additional day.
+Students with unexcused absences will only be given partial credit for completing missing work.
+A minimum of 10% will be reduced for work completed after an unexcused absence.
 If incomplete work has not been completed by the end of a grading period, the student becomes ineligible to participate in non-academic school activities until work is completed.